parvez0/go-requests/README.md

 	          }
 ```
 - ##### NewRequest
-  NewRequest uses the options, to create a http.request object, which then can be call using the client.Send() method,
+  NewRequest uses the options to create a http.request object, which then can be call using the client.Send() method,
   each call to NewRequest will create a new request object.
 ```go
   err := client.NewRequest(options)